Twentysix26/Red-Docs/red/red_guide_command_args.md

 ### Attributes

 #### author
-if no attribute is given, name#discriminator is shown. ex. {0} becomes frank#1234
+if no attribute specified, name#discriminator is shown. ex. {0} becomes frank#1234

 * `name`
 * `mention`